 A patient should be referred to a hand therapist soon after complicated burns.
 The therapist may make an orthosis to position the hand and will help with cleaning the wounds and applying bandages.
 As the burn heals, the therapist will help to keep the scars from becoming too tight.
 Compression garments are often recommended to help control the scarring.
 Therapy will also include teaching the patient exercises to improve motion in the fingers and strength of the hand.

-If you are struggling with a hand burn, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with a hand burn, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.